Nourish - What’s The Scoop On: Ashwagandha

 You probably know already that when you’ve been super stressed, every cold or infection going around seems to be befriending you each and every time.

-Alternatively it can be taken any time of the day in a capsule form or powdered form.
+Alternatively, take this herb any time of the day in a capsule form or powdered form.

-Try Wild Nutrition Ashwagandha Plus Capsules or Super Foodies Organic Ashwagandha powder.
+We stock Pukka Wholistic Ashwagandha, Wild Nutrition Ashwagandha Plus Capsules or Super Foodies Organic Ashwagandha powder.

 Other options for incorporating Ashwagandha into your life include taking the powder/opening a capsule up and mixing in to:

-Raw desserts e.g chocolate mousse like this one for example
+- Raw desserts e.g chocolate mousse – like this one for example

-*Please note that while we are knowledgeable about our products and nutrition, this blog should never be a substitute for medical advice and attention
+*Please note that while we are knowledgeable about our products and nutrition, this blog should never be a substitute for medical advice and attention.

-Please remember that you should always obtain the all-clear from your doctor before starting any new supplement plan or diet if you’re on any medication
+Please remember that you should always obtain the all-clear from your doctor before starting any new supplement plan or diet if you’re on any medication.

 Do take note: This bush belongs to the nightshade family, so for anyone with a nightshade intolerance, you’ll have to pass on Ashwagandha